dr-mushtaq/Computer-Vision/ReadMe.md

 📌 **Share Your Knowledge**:Submit your own implementations, mini-projects, or useful resources like blogs, website, videos, GitHub repos, and research papers etc.

 Also please subscribe to my [youtube channel!](https://www.youtube.com/@coursesteach-mv5si)

+## 🛠️ We're Actively Looking for Contributors To:
+- Add new tutorials (Python, OpenCV, YOLO, etc.)
+- Convert lessons into interactive Colab notebooks
+- Fix broken links and typos
+- Translate lessons into other languages (e.g., Urdu, Spanish)
+- Add quizzes or solutions
+- improve the current blog
+- suggestion other important website ,repistory,youtube Channel etc
+- Create blog from next topic in our jounrney
+- Suggest new topics or Video ,Course
+- Create Video from blog

 Star this repo if you find it useful ⭐